WPBrewer/wpbr-linepay-tw/readme.txt

 * Compatible with Cart & Checkout Blocks

 == Changelog ==

+= 1.3.3 - 2025-11/24
+* FIX - Avoid multiple confirm api called
+* UPDATE - Change order status to on-hold for other error when confirm failed

 = 1.3.2 - 2025-09-09 =
 * UPDATE - Increase Requires PHP version to 8.0